 SYLVIA LAVIN is a historian, critic and curator of architecture and design.
 She received her Ph.D. from Columbia University.
 MIT Press published her first books, Quatremère de Quincy and the Invention of a Modern Language of Architecture and Form Follows Libido, in 1992 and 2005.
 Her most recent books include, Kissing Architecture and Flash in the Pan.
-Her exhibitions include "Architecture Itself and Other Postmodernist Myths" (CCA 2018), Super Models (Chicago Architecture Biennial 2016) and Everything Loose Will Land (The MAK/Schindler House, The Graham Foundation and Yale School of Architecture 2013-14).
-She is Professor of Architecture at Princeton University and was Director of the Critical Studies program in the Department of Architecture and Urban Design at UCLA, where she was Chairperson from 1996 to 2006.
+Her exhibitions include Architecture Itself and

+Other Postmodernist Myths (CCA 2018), Super Models (Chicago Architecture Biennial 2016) and Everything Loose Will Land (The MAK/Schindler House, The Graham Foundation and Yale School of Architecture 2013-14).
+Lavin is Professor of Architecture at Princeton University and was Director of the Critical Studies program in the Department of Architecture and Urban Design at UCLA, where she was Chairperson from 1996 to 2006.

-LIAM YOUNG is a speculative architect who operates in the spaces between design, fiction and futures.
-He is cofounder of Tomorrows Thoughts Today, an urban futures think tank, exploring the local and global implications of new technologies and Unknown Fields, a nomadic research studio that travels on expeditions to chronicle these emerging conditions as they occur on the ground.
-He has taught internationally at the Architectural Association, Princeton University and now runs the ground breaking MA in Fiction and Entertainment at sci-Arc in Los Angeles.
+LIAM YOUNG is a speculative architect who operates in the spaces between gn, fiction and futures.
+He cofounder of Tomorrow Thoughts Today, an urban futures think tank, exploring the local and global implications of new technologies and Unknown Fields, a nomadic research studio that travels on expeditions to chronicle these emerging conditions as they occur on the ground.
+He has taught internationally at the Architectural Association, Princeton University, and now runs the ground breaking MA in Fiction and Entertainment at SCI-Arc in Los Angeles.

-OVERUNDER CHRIS GRIMLEY is an architect and designer at OverUnder.
+CHRIS GRIMLEY is an

+architect and designer at OverUnder.
 He has taught at the University of British Columbia, Rhode Island School of Design, Northeastern University, and Wentworth Institute of Technology.

-He is coauthor and designer of

-Imagining the Modern: Architecture and Urbanism of the Pittsburgh Renaissance (2018), Heroic: Concrete Architecture and the New Boston (2015), and the designer and editor of Henry N. Cobb: Words & Works, 1948-2018 (2017).
+He is coauthor and designer of Imagining the Modern: Architecture and Urbanism of the Pittsburgh Renaissance (2018), Heroic: Concrete Architecture and the New Boston (2015), and the designer and editor of Henry N. Cobb: Words & Works, 1948-2018 (2017).
 MICHAEL KUBO is Assistant Professor in the History and Theory of Architecture at the College of Architecture and Design, University of Houston.
 He was previously Associate Curator for the Us Pavilion at the 2014 International Architecture Biennale in Venice.
-He is coauthor of Imagining the Modern: Architecture and Urbanism of the Pittsburgh Renaissance (2018), Heroic: Concrete Architecture and the New Boston (2015) and OfficeUS Atlas (2015), and is currently preparing a book on The Architects Collaborative and the authorship of the architectural corporation after 1945.
+He is coauthor of Imagining the

+Modern: Architecture and Urbanism of the Pittsburgh Renaissance (2018), Heroic: Concrete Architecture and the New Boston (2015) and OfficeUS Atlas (2015), and is currently preparing a book on The Architects Collaborative and the authorship of corporation at 945.

 MARK PASNIK is a founding principal of OverUnder and a professor of architecture at Wentworth Institute of Technology.
 He has taught previously at the California College of the Arts, Carnegie Mellon University, Northeastern University, and the Rhode Island School of Design.
-Mark coauthored Heroic: Concrete Architecture and the New Boston (2015) and edited Henry N. Cobb: Words & Works, 1948-2018 (2018).
+Pasnik coauthored Heroic: Concrete Architecture and the New Boston (2015) and edited Henry N. Cobb: Words & Works, 1948-2018 (2018).
 He has received the AIA Young Architects Award and recognition for his scholarship from the Graham Foundation, Docomomo us, the Boston Preservation Alliance, Historic New England, and the Boston Society of Architects.
 He is currently the historical advisor to the Getty Foundation-sponsored conservation management plan for Boston City Hall.

-LCLA LUIS AND CHARLOTTE, LANDSCAPE AND ARCHITECTURE (LCLA) is positioned at the intersection of architecture and landscape architecture.
-Based in Medellín and Oslo, the studio is led by Colombian architect and landscape architect Luis Callejas and Swedish architect Charlotte Hansson.
-Luis Callejas has taught at Harvard University's Graduate School of Design since 2011 and has been an Associate Professor at the Oslo School of Architecture and Design since 2016.
-Charlotte Hansson's experience in Scandinavia includes working at Space Group, White Arkitekter and Alab.
+LUIS AND CHARLOTTE, LANDSCAPE AND ARCHITECTURE (LCLA) is positioned at the intersection of architecture and landscape architecture.
+Based in Medellín and Oslo, the studio is led by Colombian architect and landscape architect LUIS CALLEJAS and Swedish architect CHARLOTTE HANSSON.
+Callejas has taught at Harvard University's Graduate School of Design since 2011 and has been an Associate Professor at the Oslo School of Architecture and Design since 2016.
+Hansson's experience in Scandinavia includes working at Space Group, White Arkitekter, and Alab.
 LCLA projects range from scenography design to master plans, cities, gardens, installations and vast landscapes.
-LCLA was awarded with the Architectural League of New York Prize for Young Architects in 2013 and selected as one of the world's ten best young practices by the Iakov Chernikhov International Foundation in 2010.
+LCLA was awarded with the